Frequently Asked Questions

 Since last attending UF, I went ahead and earned a degree somewhere else.
 May I get readmitted to UF now to finish my requirements and still graduate from there?

-The University of Florida does not currently offer readmission for second bachelor’s degrees.
-You can find UF’s postbaccalaureate policies off of the Admissions Office homepage.
+The University of Florida does not currently offer readmission to residential programs for second bachelor’s degrees.
+You can find UF’s postbaccalaureate policies on the Admissions Office homepage.